 Therefore, instrumentation is required to be provided for measuring all the main parameters whose variation might affect the safety of processes at a nuclear fuel cycle R&D facility.
-As stated above, monitoring and control is required to cover normal operation, anticipated operational occurrences and accident conditions, to ensure that adequate information can be obtained on the status of the operations and the facility, and proper actions can be undertaken in accordance with operating procedures, emergency procedures or accident management guidelines, as appropriate, for all facility states.
+As stated above, monitoring and control systems are required to cover normal operation, anticipated operational occurrences and accident conditions to ensure that adequate information can be obtained on the status of the operations and the facility and that proper actions can be undertaken in accordance with operating procedures, emergency procedures or accident management guidelines, as appropriate, for all facility states.

 5.99.
-Instrumentation and control systems are required to be provided for criticality control, and for hot cells, gloveboxes and hoods for fulfilling their requirements for static and dynamic confinement (see paras 6.172-6.174 of SSR-4 [1]).
+Instrumentation and control systems are required to be provided for criticality control and for hot cells, gloveboxes and hoods to fulfil the requirements for static and dynamic confinement (see paras 6.172-6.174 of SSR-4 [1]).